maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.XmlConverter/README.md

 var markdown = converter.Convert(xml);
 ```

-Above example document will result in the following Markdown:
+Above example will result in the following Markdown:

 ```